ray-project/ray/doc/source/ray-observability/user-guides/debug-apps/debug-failures.rst

 What Kind of Failures Exist in Ray?
 -----------------------------------

-Ray consists of 2 major APIs. ``.remote()`` to create a task/actor and :func:`ray.get <ray.get>` to get the result.
+Ray consists of two major APIs. ``.remote()`` to create a Task or Actor, and :func:`ray.get <ray.get>` to get the result.
-Debugging Ray means identifying and fixing failures from remote processes that run functions and classes (task and actor) created by the ``.remote`` API.
+Debugging Ray means identifying and fixing failures from remote processes that run functions and classes (Tasks and Actors) created by the ``.remote`` API.

 Ray APIs are future APIs (indeed, it is :ref:`possible to convert Ray object references to standard Python future APIs <async-ref-to-futures>`), and the error handling model is the same.
-When any remote tasks or actors fail, the returned object ref will contain an exception.
+When any remote Tasks or Actors fail, the returned object ref contains an exception.
 When you call ``get`` API to the object ref, it raises an exception.

 .. testcode::